cbalantic/cbalantic.github.io/_posts/2022-03-07-Install-BirdNET-Windows-RStudio.md

 Once you've saved your `reticulate-analyze.py` file in your BirdNET-Lite folder, head back to the R script above and modify it to point to your files of interest.
 Hopefully, you'll soon be celebrating that you can run BirdNET from RStudio.

 ...and that's all I've got!
-Thank you to everybody who helped me figure out various components of how to do this (the R/Reticulate part wasn't bad, but the install process took a village, seriously).
+Thank you to everybody who helped me figure out various components of how to do this (the install process took a village).
 Huge thank you to the BirdNET developers and everybody at Cornell Center for Conservation Bioacoustics for creating this tool and making it free.

 *Any views or opinions expressed on this website are mine alone, and do not represent endorsement by any affiliated institutions, employers, collaborators, or any U.S. federal agencies.
 This blog post merely shares what worked for me, and is not meant to serve as official guidance.*